oceanprotocol-archive/predict-eth/README.md

 Then the challenge is: how accurately can _you_ predict ETH?

-### Current challenge

-- [Predict-ETH Round 7](challenges/main7.md) - predictions due Wed Jul 5, 2023 at 23.59 UTC

 ### Future challenges

-Competitions are monthly.
-Predictions are due the first Wednesday of the month.

-- Predict-ETH Round xxx - Stay tuned, we're moving to _weekly_ Predict-ETH competitions...
+Stay tuned, we're moving to _weekly_ Predict-ETH competitions...

-(We reserve the right to alter competitions that have not launched yet.)
+We reserve the right to alter competitions that have not launched yet.

 ### Example End-to-End Flows